heleenbrueggen/masterthesis/README.md

 # Permission and access

 The archive is accessible on github at the following [link](https://github.com/heleenbrueggen/masterthesis/).
 I, Heleen Brüggen, am solely responsible for the content of the archive, which is publicly available.

+# Manuscript

+The manuscript is written in LateX and can be found in the folder `thesis`.
+This folder also contains the BibteX file for the bibliography.
+The plots that are used in the manuscript are in the folder `thesis\graphs`.